You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 You click on the name of your Seagate drive.

-Or the name of the Seagate partition if you created one when you formatted your Seagate drive.
+Or the name of the Seagate partition.
+If you created one for your backup when you formatted your Seagate external storage.

 Then you click on the button ‘Use Disk’.